adsabs/adsabs-pages/help/Libraries.md

 ###Example###

 The steps involved in creating a bibliography are quite simple: find your papers, export them to the ADS library system, then make this library publicly accessible.
+Before you get started, make sure you have logged into the ADS with your username and password as described above.
 Here is a simple example illustrating the steps required to create Alberto Accomazzi's bibliography using ADS and then sharing its contents with other people:

  1. Go to the [ADS 2.0 search page](http://labs.adsabs.harvard.edu/adsabs), and find Alberto's paper using the search _author:"Accomazzi, Alberto"_.
 This generates [a list of 172 papers](https://labs.adsabs.harvard.edu/adsabs/search/?q=author%3A%22Accomazzi%2C+Alberto%22&month_from=&year_from=&month_to=&year_to=&db_f=%28astronomy+OR+physics%29&nr=&bigquery=&page=1) (as of April 2014).
  2. Let's assume you know that all these papers belong to Alberto (if this is not the case see the more elaborate example below).
 To create a personal library, find the "Export" menu at the top of the results list, select "in Libraries" from the pulldown menu.
 In the popup screen, find the option to create a new library (which could be at the bottom of the page), enter a new name for it (e.g. "Papers by Alberto"), click on "Create New," followed by "Apply" right below it.
 Complete the export by clicking "Save".